thomasebsmith/advent-of-code/README.md

 This repository contains Thomas Smith's solutions to [Advent of Code](https://adventofcode.com/).

-Solutions are currently only available for 2022 and 2023.
+Solutions are available for 2022 and 2023.

 ## Copyright
 All solutions are copyright © 2022-2023 Thomas Smith.